Solution to the hyperon puzzle using dark matter: Model: Tolman-Oppenheimer-Volkoff Equations with Admixtured Dark Matter

 \section{Model: Tolman-Oppenheimer-Volkoff Equations with Admixtured Dark Matter}

-In order to study the structure of NSs made of an admixture of ADM and ordinary matter (OM), coupled only by gravity, we have to solve the Tolman-Oppenheimer-Volkoff \cite[hereafter TOV]{Tolman:1939jz,oppenheimer-1939a} equations \Mov{with physically motivated EoS.
-The dimensionless TOV equations \cite{Narain:2006kx} are given by
+In order to study the structure of NSs made of an admixture of ADM and ordinary matter (OM), coupled only by gravity, we have to solve the Tolman-Oppenheimer-Volkoff \citep[hereafter TOV]{Tolman:1939jz,oppenheimer-1939a} equations with physically motivated EoS.
+The dimensionless TOV equations \citep{Narain:2006kx} are given by

-where $p'=P/m_f^4$ is the dimensionless pressure, and $\rho'=\rho/m_f^4$ the energy density, being \Mov{$m_f\equiv m_{\rm {dm}}$ the fermion mass (i.e., DM particle mass, and neutron mass).
-The DM particles are non-self annihilating \cite{Nussinov:1985xr,Kaplan:1991ah,Hooper:2004dc,Kribs:2009fy,Kouvaris:2015rea}, and self-interacting fermions \cite{Spergel:1999mh}.
-Similarly to \cite{Deliyergiyev:2019vti, DelPopolo:2019nng}, the DM particles have masses: 1, 5, 10, 50, 100, 200, or 500 GeV.}} $\frac{d \nu}{dr}$ is the full source for TOV.
+where $p'=P/m_f^4$ is the dimensionless pressure, and $\rho'=\rho/m_f^4$ the energy density, being $m_f\equiv m_{\rm {dm}}$ the fermion mass (i.e., DM particle mass, and neutron mass).
+The DM particles are non-self annihilating \citep{Nussinov:1985xr,Kaplan:1991ah,Hooper:2004dc,Kribs:2009fy,Kouvaris:2015rea}, and self-interacting fermions \citep{Spergel:1999mh}.
+Similarly to \citep{Deliyergiyev:2019vti, DelPopolo:2019nng}, the DM particles have masses: 1, 5, 10, 50, 100, 200, or 500 GeV. $\frac{d \nu}{dr}$ is the full source for TOV.
 Note that the TOV equations give rise to DM pressure, even when it is negligible away from the compact object.
-Each one of the two species can give rise to an astrophysical object with radius, $R=(M_p/m_f^2) \, r$ and mass $M= (M_p^3/m_f^2) \, m$, where $M_p$ is the Planck mass \cite{Narain:2006kx}. \Mov{ OM has an EoS given by the fitting function to the complicated numerical EoS derived in Ref.\citep{Kurkela:2009gj}, that involves an interpolation between the regimes of low-energy chiral effective theory and high-density perturbative QCD:
+Each one of the two species can give rise to an astrophysical object with radius, $R=(M_p/m_f^2) \, r$ and mass $M= (M_p^3/m_f^2) \, m$, where $M_p$ is the Planck mass \citep{Narain:2006kx}.

+OM has an EoS given by the fitting function to the complicated numerical EoS derived in Ref.\citep{Kurkela:2009gj}, that involves an interpolation between the regimes of low-energy chiral effective theory and high-density perturbative QCD: